 If you are a police officer, investigator, detective, attorney, or anyone else looking for useful training courses, then you are in the right place!

-Today we will introduce you to three cutting-edge classes that will provide both a great training experience and the knowledge you need to grow as a video investigator.
+Today we will introduce you to four cutting-edge classes that will provide both a great police training experience and the knowledge you need to grow as a video investigator.